Hermer blames collapse of China spy case on law ‘not fit for purpose’

 The committee will also hear evidence from Cabinet Office minister Darren Jones.

-In written evidence, Mr Jones said no minister or special adviser had any involvement in the provision of evidence by deputy national security adviser Matt Collins.
+In written evidence, Mr Jones said no minister or special adviser had any involvement in the provision of evidence by deputy national security adviser Mr Collins.

-Attention has focused on Mr Collins’s statements, with the CPS saying his refusal to explicitly call China a “threat” or “active threat” to national security meant the prosecution could not continue.

-On Monday, Mr Collins said he had provided evidence of a “range of threats” posed by Beijing but had not described the country as a “generic” threat because that was not the position of the Tory government in power at the time of the alleged offences.

 On Tuesday, the JCNSS published a letter from Lord Alex Carlile KC that strongly criticised the DPP and the CPS.